strata-org/jverify/docs/guide/src/overview.md

 # Frequently asked questions

-#### Can I use JVerify right now?
+#### Should I use JVerify in production right now?
 No, JVerify is not yet ready for production use.
+The user experience, amount of support for the Java language and reliability is not yet at the level that we think it is likely to give you a good experience.

 However, you can use the [installation](./installation.md) and [Running JVerify](./first_verification.md) sections in this guide to explore what it can currently do.
-Note that you will run into poor error messages, unsupported features and bugs - that are not yours ;-).

 #### Does JVerify support the entire Java language?
 Not yet, but it will support all Java language features.
 Note that we differentiate between Java the language, as documented in [its specification](https://docs.oracle.com/javase/specs/), and the Java standard library.
 More on JVerify's support for the latter is further down this FAQ.